 healthy and strong.

 Your bones need vitamin D to absorb calcium.
-Getting more vitamin D may help prevent falls in older people who are low in vitamin D.6 And some studies show that taking vitamin D may reduce the chances of breaking a bone.7 Talk to your doctor about measuring your vitamin D to be sure you are getting enough.
-The best source of vitamin D is exposure to
+Getting more vitamin D may help prevent falls in older people who are low in vitamin D.4 And some studies show that taking vitamin D may reduce the chances of breaking a bone.5 Talk to your doctor about measuring your vitamin D to be sure you are getting enough.

-jogging, stair climbing, dancing, or lifting weights), aerobics, and resistance
+jogging, stair climbing, dancing, lifting weights, aerobics, and resistance

-and work up gradually.
+muscles and bones against gravity.
 To be most effective, weight-bearing exercises should be

-done for 30 minutes most days of the week, and resistance exercises 2 to 3 days
+done for 30 minutes most days of the week.
+Resistance exercises should be done 2 or 3 days

 Along with exercise and diet, your

-doctor will recommend that you not smoke and limit alcohol to no more than 2
+doctor will recommend that you not smoke.
+And it's best to limit alcohol to no more than 2

 drinks a day for men and no more than 1 drink a day for women.
-For more information on
+For help with

 quitting smoking, see the topic